wp-plugins/geoposty/readme.txt

 Geoposty shows each of your readers information that is unique to their location and relevant to your site.

-First, we combine your user's ip address with the world's most accurate database of geoip information.
+First, we combine your user's IP address with the world's most accurate database of geolocation IP information.
 Next, we use your custom search term/text/point of interest and combine it with reliable APIs from Google and others.
 Mix it all together and you get the most relevant, personalized, location-specific content that ever made a WordPress user happy.

 The geolocation data used by this plugin--provided by Quova, Inc.--is free until further notice.
 Heavy data usage is subject to capping.